Bad Habits to Kick : Using AS instead of = for column aliases

 See several examples supporting the idea that you should use catalog views, not INFORMATION_SCHEMA, in SQL Server.

-Fellow MVP Hugo Kornelis (blog) has suggested that the proprietary UPDATE FROM and DELETE FROM syntax, which has worked for several SQL Server versions, should be deprecated in favor of MERGE.
-Here is the...
+Hugo Kornelis has suggested that SQL Server's proprietary UPDATE FROM and DELETE FROM should be deprecated (in favor of MERGE).
+I disagree.

 I talk about some questionable choices by the SQL Server naming committee.